Zero trust for AI agents, as a property of the network. Whisper.

 identity: named in reverse DNS, documented in a public registry, key-pinned in

-signed DNS, its issuance recorded in a tamper-evident transparency ledger, its
+signed DNS, its issuance recorded in a tamper-evident, independently-witnessed

 themselves, with standard tools - no Whisper account, no vendor attestation